daniellelshen/cmpe181/README.md

 - I used a different data source from the public BigQuery hosted by Google
 - File that holds the new data source: myCMPE-BigQuery ItalyCOVID.ipynb

+### Completed:
+- BigQuery set up
+- Collecting Google Collab and Big Query
+- Connecting a new database (COVID data from Italy)
+- Analyzing data from new database
+- Linear Regression model used

 ## Homework 1: Option2 - Perform IoT data collection
 Homework one files are located in cmpe181/hw1